zachvalenta/jvns.ca/source/_posts/2013-12-20-day-46-never-graduate.markdown

 * Sumana: Well, they took 13 years to write!
 * Julia: YEAH.
 I WILL WRITE 4000 BLOG POSTS TOO.
 * Sumana: YEAH
-* Julia: Oh, but what will I write about when Hacker School is over?
+* Julia: Oh, but what will I write about when Recurse Center is over?
 I will have nothing to say!
 * Sumana: Never graduate!